Thyroid diseases are complex and require proper diagnoses and treatment.

 I eat a paleo-style diet, removing gluten, grains, dairy, sugars and legumes.
 I know this sounds impossible and miserable, but once you’ve got your mind around it (& a few easy recipes) it’s ok.

-I do offer a Kickstart Your Thyroid Wellness Lifestyle Challenge a few times a year (or you can do it on your own guided by me).
-For more info and to go on the waitlist, head here.
+I do offer a Kickstart Your Thyroid Wellness Lifestyle Program a few times a year (or you can do it on your own guided by me).
+For more info, head here.

 Gut health is so important for our thyroid health and food plays a big role in healing leaky gut and improving our health.
 If you’d like a good explanation as to why gut health is important, have a listen to this podcast episode.